Infilonic/OOP-for-Scrap-Mechanic/README.md

 |     +-- Mesh
 |     +-- Textures
 +-- Scripts
-|     +--SyntaxExtensionLibrary // This is the folder, where the Syntax Extension files go in
+|     +--SyntaxExtensionLibrary // This is the folder, where the syntax extension library files go in
+|     |     +-- Compiler
+|     |     +-- Instantiator
 |     |     +-- Libraries
+|     |     +-- PrimitiveTypes
 |     |     +-- ReservedKeywords
-|     |     +-- SCCompiler
-|     |     +-- SCInstantiator
-|     |     +-- SCManager
+|     |     +-- TypeManager
-|     |     +-- InitSyntaxConstructor.lua
+|     |     +-- InitSyntaxExtension.lua
 |     // Your own script files
 +-- description.json
 +-- preview.jpg
 ```

-After you've selected an appropriate folder and copied the files in your mod, you have to load the SyntaxConstructor in your code.
-In order to do that, your main script files, which gets called by Scrap Mechanic, has to load in the `InitSyntaxConstructor.lua` file once by running `dofile("InitSyntaxConstructur.lua")`.
+After you've selected an appropriate folder and copied the files in your mod, you have to load the syntax extension in your code.
+In order to do that, your main script files, which gets called by Scrap Mechanic, has to load in the `InitSyntaxExtension.lua` file once by running `dofile("InitSyntaxExtension.lua")`.

-Depending on the path where your script file is saved, you have to navigate accordingly to the path where `InitSyntaxConstructor.lua` is saved.
+Depending on the path where your script file is saved, you have to navigate accordingly to the path where `InitSyntaxExtension.lua` is saved.

-After you've successfully loaded the `InitSyntaxConstructor.lua` file, you can start writing your classes.
+After you've successfully loaded the `InitSyntaxExtension.lua` file, you can start writing your classes.

 In order for Scrap Mechanic to use those classes, the classes have first to be compiled.
 You also need to prepare some global variables for your classes.
 The global variables are nothing else than concrete instances of your classes.
 Scrap Mechanic uses its own `class()` function to make these variables callable and to creates a new instance for each shape you create in your world.

-The SyntaxConstructor object provides a function to compile and create callable global variables automatically for you.
+The `syntaxExtension` object provides a function to compile and create callable global variables automatically for you.

 After you've written and loaded all your classes with the `dofile(filename)` function, you can call the following function to make them accessible for Scrap Mechanic:
-- `syntaxConstructor:init()`
+- `syntaxExtension:init()`

 Be advised, that this function has to be called at the end of all of the other calls and operations that your other scripts run.
 Read the chapter "Best practices" in order to get a picture of how to create your mods with this library.